docsify-bitbucket/docsify-bitbucket.github.io/README.md

 ## Options

-### Disable repo
+### repo

-If `repo` parameter is missing from Docsify configuration then the plugin detect Butbucket Server repository URL and use it as Docsify repo parameter.
+If `repo` parameter is missing from Docsify configuration then the plugin detect Butbucket repository URL and use it as Docsify repo parameter.
 You can disable this feature:

 ```javascript
 window.$docsify = {